October 21st, 2020

 Be aware of which kind of information you add.
 There's a huge difference between adding personally identifiable information (article 6) and sensitive personal information (article 9).

-Processing sensitive personal information is prohibited unless it can be carried out to the extent where some specific conditions apply.
+Processing sensitive personal information is prohibited unless it can be carried out in accordance with specific conditions.
 The rule of thumb is to avoid processing these kinds of data unless you fulfill one of the conditions described in article 9 of the GDPR.
 If you have a legal purpose for processing sensitive information, then use extra safeguards.

 Keep Your Data Up To Date